What is a formulary?

 How does the formulary change?

-Each health plan company has an established process, such as a committee of physicians and pharmacists who review research on new drugs and make changes to its formulary.
+Each health plan has an established process, such as a committee of physicians and pharmacists who periodically review research on new drugs and make changes to its formulary.
 Typically, a plan will not make coverage decisions until a new drug has been on the market for at least six months to one year.